Ad Noctum: Chapter 7

 “If you could reliably control your behavior for more than ten seconds at a time, maybe I’d believe you,” Telford said.
 “Hold out your hands.”

 Rush narrowed his eyes at Telford.
 He didn’t move.
-“There’s a fight we keep deferring,” he said, silkily.
-“Would you care to have it now?”
+“There’s a fight we keep deferring,” he said silkily.
+“Would y’care to have it now?”

-“Maybe,” Telford said, “maybe, on your absolute best day, you could do me some real damage.
+“Maybe,” Telford said, “maybe, on your best day, you could do me real damage.
 But this is far from your best day.
-You’re exhausted, you have to be sore as hell from getting worked over by Kiva, you inhaled a Kassa derivative, you’re disinhibited, and you just lost three fights.
+You’re exhausted, you have to be sore as hell from getting worked over by Kiva, you inhaled psychotropic dust, you’re disinhibited, and you just lost three fights.
 Two of them to Dale.”

 Right?